 To ease the task that is job seeking here is how to land your first job after college.

 It’s every tutor’s joy to see their students in a stable first job.
 While still in college, make use of programs and resources that the college administration puts in place to make their students more employable.

 These resources and programs include career offices.
 Where visiting students get advice on what opportunities exist within the college and how they can tap into those opportunities.

 Most college students, go in with unclear minds of what they intend to do after college.
-This lot unless is guided, finds it more difficult to land a first job due to lack of focus.
+Students find it more difficult to land a first job due to lack of focus.
 Thankfully, there exist career guidance programs in college.